MPI-IS/pfos/README.md

 This software release supplements the [paper](https://arxiv.org/abs/1610.05261):

-    Michael Schober, Simo Särkkä, Philipp Hennig: "A probabilistic model for the numerical solution of initial value problems".
-2017.
+    Michael Schober, Simo Särkkä, Philipp Hennig:
+    "A probabilistic model for the numerical solution of initial value problems", 2017.

 The numerical implementation is provided in the Matlab programming environment.
 The probabilistic Nordsieck method is implemented in the